Accounting and Tax

 How much should I set aside for taxes from my OnlyFans earnings?

-A good rule of thumb is to save 25-30% of your total earnings to cover income tax, self-employment tax, and state taxes.
+A good rule of thumb is to save 25–30% of your total earnings to cover federal income tax, self-employment tax, and any applicable state taxes.
+Setting aside this percentage helps you avoid being caught off guard by a large bill during tax season.
+It’s better to over-save and get a refund than to under-save and face penalties.

 What happens if I don’t file taxes on my OnlyFans income?